capactio/capact/docs/proposal/20201102-artifacts.md

 -	Action developer
 -	Action user

 There should be an easy way to define Action behavior.
 It's necessary because our Engine needs to know how to handle specified TypeInstances.
-Additionally, this is used on UI to filter actions that are not dependent on other TypeInstances, e.g. Actions is not upgrade, delete, etc.
+Additionally, this is used on UI to filter actions that are not dependent on other TypeInstances, e.g. Actions is not `upgrade`, `delete`, etc.

 Identified operations: